classmodel/class-web/packages/form/README.md

 The form expects a JSON schema of 2020-12 version.
 The schema is used to generate and validate the form.

-Some additional keywords are allowed that are used specialize the form generation.
+Some additional keywords can be used to specialize the form generation.

 ### symbol keyword

 The form label uses the value of the `title` key or property key.
-If you want an even shorter label you can add the `symbol` key with a string value.
+If you want an shorter label you can add the `symbol` key with a string value.
 An example value could be `β` for beta.
 When symbol is set the title will be displayed as a tooltip.

 ### unit keyword

 A property can have a `unit` key with a string value.
-The value can for example `kg kg-1`.
+An example value could be `kg kg-1`.
 The unit will be displayed in the form.

 ### ui:group keyword

 The JSON schema must be flat, due to its use for form generation.
 There can not be a nested object in the schema.
-In the form generation use the `ui:group` key and any string value to group properties together.
+During the form generation, the `ui:group` key and its string value are used to group properties together.
 The group name will be displayed as a header in the form.
-The `ui:group` value should not be used across different `then` blocks.
+The `ui:group` value should be the same for the properties in a `if` and `then` block.

 ### ui:widget keyword

 Some property you would like to have a different input widget for.
 This widget can be chosen by setting the `ui:widget` key to a string value.
 Valid values are

-- `textarea` for a text area input
+- `textarea` for a text area input.
+Given property type is `string`.

 ### Supported types

-The form generation can handle the following types:
+The form generation can handle the following property types:

 - string
+  - rendered as text input or
+  - if has enum values then rendered as radio group
 - number
-- boolean
+- integer
+- boolean: rendered as checkbox
-- array of numbers: The form will display a text input that can be filled with a comma separated list of numbers.
+- array of numbers: rendered as text input that can be filled with a comma separated list of numbers

 ## API